FreezeWarfare/Steam-Login-MyBB-1.8/README.md

-Steam Login for MyBB 1.8.8 or NEWER
+Steam Login for MyBB 1.8.8

 Please Note! - This plugin will only work for MyBB 1.8 and newer.